ElisaLegnani/PhotorealisticRendering/docs/index.md

   - 📦 Boxes
   - ☀️ PointLight sources

 whose you can set material and geometric properties.

+🔗 You can find detailed instructions on how to write the scene file at the page [Scene description](https://elisalegnani.github.io/PhotorealisticRendering/scene).

   In the `examples/render` directory, some scene file examples are provided to start playing with the code.
 Expecially, look at `demo.txt` to explore all the potentialities of the code!
 Our suggestion is to try passing the same scene file with different rendering algorithms while changing the parameters setting, this will surely tickle your creativity! ✨